In the last post, I introduced the idea of building a financial team.

 This is where the magic happens.

+A mortgage affects your investment strategy.
+A tax decision affects your cash flow.
 An insurance choice affects your long-term plan.

 When your team communicates, everything gets more efficient.
+You stop making decisions in one area that quietly create problems in another.

 A simple place to start